bytedance/g3/sphinx/g3tiles/configuration/log/index.rst

 Log
 ***

-This is the initial *log* config, which is optional and can not be reloaded.
+This is the config for event logs, which is optional and can not be reloaded.
-If set, it must reside in the main conf file.
+If set, the *Root Value* below must reside in the main conf file.

 Root Value
 ==========